gbganalyst/gbganalyst/README.md

 ![visitors](https://visitor-badge.glitch.me/badge?page_id=gbganalyst.gbganalyst)

-<div size='20px'> Hi!
+Hi!
 My name is Ezekiel Adebayo Ogundepo and I am an RStudio Tidyverse certified instructor :smile:.
 You can find more about me on my [website](https://bit.ly/gbganalyst).